fonxsirax/flutter-meteor-pattern/client/README.md

 # arquiteturadesoftware

       This project was developed with the aim of promoting a good style of programming, so that several people can work together on the same project and the expected result will be the desired.

 ## Getting Started

+      This is the Client Part of flutter-meteor-pattern to find the server part go to .../server/

 ## Routes and Navigation
       In app Widget we have two routes,
 ```dart
       routes: {
         AppRoutes.AUTH_OR_HOME: (ctx) => const AuthOrHomePage(),